- 1 Exparel for Breast Augmentation

 - You are elderly, debilitated, or acutely ill (5)

-Both locals and patients from farther afield receive plastic surgery treatments from Dr. Millard and Dr. Zuhlke!
+Both locals and patients from farther afield receive plastic surgery treatments from Dr. Millard or one of his associates!
 If you’re not in the Denver area, don’t worry!
-Approximately 50% of our patients travel from out of the state and even internationally to see us!
+Approximately 50% of our patients travel from out of town and even internationally to see us!
 Please see our Out of Town Patients page for further details!

-Dr. Zuhlke will work with you closely to ensure that you have a successful procedure and comfortable recovery.
-At your personal consultation, he will ask you about your medical history, if you have had any previous cosmetic breast surgery, and if you have any known allergies.
-He will perform a detailed breast examination and note the anatomical appearance of your breasts.
-Additionally, he may use Vectra XT 3D imaging to examine the relationship between your breast tissue and the surrounding chest muscles and provide a clear digitized picture of your breast contour both before and after your procedure.
+Your surgeon will work with you closely to ensure that you have a successful procedure and comfortable recovery.
+At your personal consultation, he or she will ask you about your medical history, if you have had any previous cosmetic breast surgery, and if you have any known allergies.
+They will perform a detailed breast examination and note the anatomical appearance of your breasts.
+Additionally, we may use Crisalix Imaging software to examine the relationship between your breast tissue and the surrounding chest muscles and provide a clear digitized picture of your breast contour both before and after your procedure.

-Please tell Dr. Zuhlke about the problems you are currently experiencing and your aesthetic goals.
+Please tell our doctor about the problems you are currently experiencing and your aesthetic goals.
 At this time, we may take a photographic record for post-surgical comparison.
 Please use this time to talk to us about your options!

 Breast Augmentation Procedures

 There are a number of different breast augmentation techniques available at Millard Plastic Surgery.
-Dr. Zuhlke will discuss these options with you at your personal consultation.
+Your doctor will discuss these options with you at your personal consultation.

-Under Breast Crease Incision – The under-breast crease incision is the most common incision type because the scars are somewhat hidden.
+Inframammary Fold (Under Breast Crease Incision) – The under-breast crease incision is the most common incision type because the scars are somewhat hidden.

 Nipple Incision – A nipple incision hides scarring but a patient risks losing some nipple sensation.

-Armpit Incision – An armpit incision is a good option for women with minimal breast tissue.
+Armpit Incision – An armpit incision may be a good option for women with minimal breast tissue.

 Navel Incision – The navel incision is the least common.
 It tunnels to the chest and although it does not show any scarring, is more difficult for the surgeon to access the area of treatment.

 If you’re interested in the Breast Enhancement options available at Millard Plastic Surgery, be sure to stay up-to-date on social media!
-Like and follow us on Facebook, Instagram, YouTube, and connect with Dr. Millard and Dr. Zuhlke on Linkedin!
+Like and follow us on Facebook, Instagram, YouTube, and connect with Dr. Millard on Linkedin!

 Exparel in Other Surgeries

-As well as offering Exparel in breast augmentation surgeries, Dr. Millard also uses it in his Tummy Tuck procedures!
-He skillfully injects the suspension straight into the abdominal wall to minimize pain the following days.
+As well as offering Exparel in breast augmentation surgeries, we also use with our Tummy Tuck procedures!
+During a tummy tuck procedure we skillfully inject the suspension straight into the abdominal wall to minimize pain in the following days.